63 Best Books on Java

 4."Modular Programming in Java 9" by Koushik Kothagal

-“Modular Programming in Java 9” Book Review: This book will give you detailed instructions to create new modules.
-It also helps to migrate code from earlier versions of Java to the Java 9 module system.
-This book provides all the information about java modules.
-It presents the information on how to create module definitions, set up inter-module dependencies.
-This book explains the built-in modules from the modular JDK.
-It also presents about module resolution and how to use j link to generate custom runtime images.
+“Modular Programming in Java 9” Book Review: This is a book that provides detailed instructions for creating new modules and migrating code from earlier versions of Java to the Java 9 module system.
+It covers all the essential information about Java modules, including how to create module definitions and establish inter-module dependencies.
+The book also explains the built-in modules found in the modular JDK.
+Additionally, it provides insights into module resolution and demonstrates how to use jlink to generate custom runtime images.
+With its step-by-step approach, this book serves as a valuable resource for developers looking to understand and utilize the Java module system effectively.

 5."Functional Programming in Java" by Venkat Subramaniam

-6."Programming Finite Elements in Java™" by Gennadiy P Nikishkov
+6."Programming Finite Elements in Java" by Gennadiy P Nikishkov

 7."Object-Oriented Programming in JAVA" by Danny Poo